 I still remember the exact feeling after one of those comparison episodes.
 The pit in the stomach, the nausea and uneasiness that settled in.

 When you allow yourself to continue those comparisons, you’re robbing yourself of the potential to be happy.

 You’re not giving yourself an opportunity to be happy with your partner and are instead shutting it down before it’s been given a fighting chance.

 YOU are your partner’s choice now.
-Not her.
+Not the ex.
 You.
-Comparing yourself to her will only hurt you.
+Comparing yourself to them will only hurt you.
 There’s no benefit to the exercise.
 The only satisfaction you get is by proving that tiny nasty voice in the back of your mind right.

 STOP FEEDING THE VOICE.

 You love your partner, or else you wouldn’t be here reading this article seeking advice on how to move past the crippling fear of comparison, right?

 5 Steps to Take to Overcome Second Wife Syndrome